 Interim until the next clinic begins, repeat the last 4-6 weeks of the Panther plan, (yes, repeat it) or begin the Cheetah plan.
 Go at your own pace, to the best of your ability and modify as needed.
 Arrange to meet other Panther alumni 5:30pm Tues’s and Thur’s at GFR and do it together.
 The key is to remain consistent.

 Next Clinic: Repeating the Panther group or moving to the Cheetah group depends on how you are doing once the next clinic begins.
 It will depend on your general health (are you injury-free?) and how consistent you were during the interim.

 Repeat the last 4-6 weeks of the Cheetah plan.
 If you’ve been consistent through the clinic, feel free to begin the Bobcat plan.
 Go at your own pace, to the best of your ability and modify as needed.
 Arrange to meet other Cheetah alumni Tues/Thur evenings at GFR and do it together.
 Staying consistent is key.
 Being a Bobcat in the next clinic depends on your consistency during the interim.
 Although walk breaks are always an option, Bobcat homework does not include them.

 Bobcats (Running Group):

 Arrange to meet your Bobcat buddies 5:30pm Tues’s and Thur’s at GFR and run together.
 Sign up for 5k’s and 10k’s.
 Be a Bobcat next clinic.
-If you have 18-24 months of consistent running and a few 5k’s and 10k’s under your belt, consider the informational Team GFR Half Marathon/Marathon Kick-off in Oct.
+Getting 18-24 months of consistent running and a few 5k’s and 10k’s under your belt is highly suggested before considering a half marathon.
 If you have not run consistently for 18-24 months and have not run a few 5k’s and 10k’s, please consider being a Bobcat again in order to give yourself a more solid base for which to build upon for safe half marathon training.